History of Ancient India - the Beginning

 Mt.Toba -- How it happened

-Modern humans, outside Africa, only survived in South East Asia, West and East Asia.
+Modern humans, homo sapiens, survived outside Africa, only in Asia.

-10,000 years later the human history of ancient India continued with survivors of the volcano from Malaysia and West Asia.
+10,000 years later the human history of ancient India continued with survivors of the volcano from Africa, South- and Middle-Asia.

-They'd wandered along the coastal lines when sea levels were much lower.
+Some crossed the Himalayas others wandered along the coasts to India when sea levels were low.

-Malaysian survivors migrated not only to the north but also to Australia.
-Their common origin made early east coast Indians the cousins of Aboriginal Australians.
+Asian survivors migrated not only to India but also to Australia.
+Their common origin makes east coast Indians the genome-cousins of aboriginal Australians.

 The Owner of the Land

-The dramatic events in the history of ancient India of 70,000 to 50,000 years ago, are today scientifically proven through geological, archaeological and, especially, genetic methods.
+The dramatic events in the history of ancient India from 70,000 to 40,000 years ago, are today scientifically proven through geological, archaeological and, especially, genetical methods.

 Ancient Migration